 A soft credit pull is a type of credit check in which an individual's credit information is requested.
 It does not affect the person's credit score.
 A soft credit pull can be used by lenders to verify an applicant’s identity or for a loan pre-qualification or rate check.

 A hard credit pull is when a lender or creditor checks an individual's credit report to evaluate their creditworthiness when a customer is formally applying for a loan.
-This type of check can affect an individual's credit score, as too many inquiries in a short period of time can be seen as negative by potential lenders.
+This type of check may affect an individual's credit score.

 Additional differences between Hard and Soft credit pulls